 It says it will be ready to present the plan to both the Australian and New Zealand governments in “early June”.

 The Independent reported that on 3 June, Italy reopened its borders and ended travel restrictions between regions, encouraging tourists to visit the country this summer.
 Tourists arriving from most European countries will not face any restrictions upon entering Italy.

 As the first “travel bubble” in the European Union, Lithuania, Latvia and Estonia opened their borders to each other on Friday, 15 May, hoping to jump-start their economies, Al Jazeera reports.

 Citizens and residents of the three Baltic nations can travel freely within the region; however, those arriving from other countries will have to self-isolate for 14 days.

-Portugal has announced it will reopen its beaches from 6 June.
-Prime Minister Antonio Costa said that sunbathers will need to comply with social-distancing rules, which in Portugal require a distance of 1.5m (5ft) separation, as The Independent reports.
+Portugal announced that it would reopen its beaches from 6 June.
+Prime Minister Antonio Costa said that sunbathers will need to comply with social-distancing rules, which in Portugal require a distance of 1.5m (5ft) separation, The Independent reports.